Practical solutions to the relative pose of three calibrated cameras: Related work

 The second efficient solver to the 4p3v problem was published only recently~\cite{Hruby_cvpr2022}.
-In this paper, the authors first transform the 4p3v problem to a minimal problem by considering a line passing through the last correspondence in the third view.
+In this paper, the authors first transform the 4p3v problem into a minimal problem by considering a line passing through the last correspondence in the third view.
 The resulting system of equations is solved using an efficient Homotopy continuation (HC) method~\cite{Fabbri_CVPR2020,SommeseAndrewJ2005Tnso}.
 To avoid computing large numbers of spurious solutions, an MLP-based classifier is trained.
 For a given problem $p$, it selects one or several starting problem-solution pairs (so-called anchors), such that the geometrically meaningful/correct solution of $p$ can be obtained by HC starting from this anchor.
 This strategy is fast, running $16.3\mu s$ on average per solution.
-At the same time, it has a high failure rate.
-The success rate of the 4p3v solver reported in~\cite{Hruby_cvpr2022} on two test datasets and data without noise is $26.3\%$. \cite{Hruby_cvpr2022} do not show results of their solver in a real scenario, \ie, a RANSAC-like framework with noisy data.
-We provide such an evaluation in this paper.

-Simple solutions to the 4p3v problem for orthographic and scaled orthographic views were presented in~\cite{xu_ortho4p3v,Higgins-4p3v91}.
-In~\cite{Higgins-4p3v91}, the author suggested an iterative approach for updating to perspective views.
-However, he reported results only on a few synthetic instances.
-Even after spending a non-negligible amount of work and time (months) to make this update work, we were not able to get reasonable results on real data with general perspective cameras.
+However, it has a high failure rate.
+The success rate of the 4p3v solver reported in~\cite{Hruby_cvpr2022} on two test datasets and data without noise is $26.3\%$. \cite{Hruby_cvpr2022} do not show results for a real scenario, \ie, a RANSAC-like framework with noisy data.
+Providing such an evaluation, we show that our much simpler solvers outperform~\cite{Hruby_cvpr2022}.
+Solutions to the 4p3v problem for orthographic and para-perspective views were presented in~\cite{xu_ortho4p3v,Higgins-4p3v91}.
+In~\cite{Higgins-4p3v91}, the author suggested an iterative approach for updating to perspective views, but reported results only on a few synthetic instances.
+According to our extensive experiments, the update does not work on real data with general perspective cameras.
+This solver is returning large errors even after incorporating it into RANSAC with local optimization.
+We see two main reasons: (i) The set of inliers that satisfy an approximate para-perspective camera model in all three images is usually quite small, and (ii) the estimated model is often very far from the perspective optimum, and thus local optimization does not converge to a good solution.
+In~\cite{Duff_PL1P,Kileel2017,duff2019plmp}, the authors aim to classify and derive the number of solutions for different minimal configurations of points and lines in three calibrated views.
+Solutions to two minimal configurations combining points and lines were proposed in~\cite{Fabbri_CVPR2020} and solved using a HC method~\cite{SommeseAndrewJ2005Tnso}.
+Due to their complexity, the solvers are not practical.
+A GPU HC method was also used to solve minimal problems of four points/six lines in three views for a generalized camera in~\cite{Ding_2023_ICCV} and of four points in three cameras with an unknown shared focal length (4p3vf) in~\cite{Chien_2022_CVPR,Cin_2024_CVPR}.
+Efficient GPU implementations of the 4p3vf solvers run $16.7ms$ to $154ms$.
+These times are still too slow for practical applications.